linkerd/website/linkerd.io/content/2.12/features/access-logging.md

 proxy injector to set an environment variable in the proxy container that configures access logging.

-Enabling HTTP access logging has a performance cost, and may introduce additional latency compared to proxies without access logging enabled.
+Enabling HTTP access logging has a performance cost, and may increase CPU time and/or tail latency under load, compared to proxies without access logging enabled.
 Therefore, access logging is disabled by default.

 {{< note >}}
 The proxy's HTTP access log is distinct from proxy debug logging, which is configured separately.
-See the documentation on [modifying the proxy log level](../modifying-proxy-log-level/) for details on configuring the proxy's debug logging.
+See the documentation on [modifying the proxy log level](../../tasks/modifying-proxy-log-level/) for details on configuring the proxy's debug logging.
 {{< /note >}}

 ## Access Log Formats